Genie, Make a Wish: Critical response

+Viewership

 During the week of October 6–12, 2025, Genie, Make a Wish was Netflix's most-watched non-English series with 8 million views; it also entered the top 10 in 50 countries and topped the charts in 10 territories, including Hong Kong, Peru, the Philippines, Thailand, Singapore, Vietnam, and the Dominican Republic.
 According to data collected by Good Data Corporation, it was the most-discussed OTT drama online in South Korea for the first two weeks of October, during which time Suzy and Kim Woo-bin ranked first and second, respectively, in the same actor rankings.